I just got back from the GMAT center with a 690 (Q44, V42). After 6 months of preparation, I am happy beyond belief.

 7. PAPER TESTS:

 Good for Verbal practice, Quant not so much.
 However it is excellent practice for timing and if you are likely to make careless errors.
 I did all 6 tests just to train myself not to make stupid computation errors.
+Bear in mind that they are far, far easier than the real test.

 5. FREE TESTS